Seaport in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1814.

 Location.
 40° 42.343′ N, 74° 0.183′ W. Marker is in Manhattan, New York, in New York County.
 It is in Seaport.
-Marker can be reached from East River Greenway just east of John Street, on the right when traveling east.
+It can be reached from East River Greenway just east of John Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 167 John St, New York NY 10038, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wall Street Exists Because of the Seaport (here, next to this marker); America's Emporium (a few steps from this marker); Forecastle Head (within shouting distance of this marker); High Water Mark (within shouting distance of this marker); Wavertree (within shouting distance of this marker); Ambrose (within shouting distance of this marker); Cargo Hatches (within shouting distance of this marker); Capstan (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Wall Street Exists Because of the Seaport (here, next to this marker); America's Emporium (a few steps from this marker); Forecastle Head (within shouting distance of this marker); High Water Mark (within shouting distance of this marker); Wavertree (within shouting distance of this marker); Ambrose (within shouting distance of this marker); Cargo Hatches (within shouting distance of this marker); Capstan (within shouting distance of this marker).
 Touch for a list and map of all markers in Manhattan.

 Additional commentary.